Responsible Travel in Peru

 At TreXperience, we are committed to environmental and social protection.
-We love and enjoy the places we visit, and we aim to protect them.
-Sustainability should not be a cost for doing business; it should be a way of doing business.
-Sustainability is about protecting, preserving, respecting, supporting, and caring about our environment, coworkers, neighbors, and local communities.
+We love and enjoy the places we visit and aim to protect them.
+Sustainability should not be a cost of doing business but a way of doing business.
+Sustainability is protecting, preserving, respecting, supporting, and caring about our environment, coworkers, neighbors, and local communities.

-The tourism industry is highly-regulated in Peru, and we work according to the regulations as a responsible company.
+Peru's tourism industry is highly regulated, and we work according to the regulations as a responsible company.
 We want to keep growing as a company, but not alone.
-We want the development of our workers but always making sure we don’t destroy the beauty of our planet.
+We want our workers' development but always ensure we don’t destroy the beauty of our planet.

 Commitment to sustainability

 - We are proud to maintain an excellent record of safety operations throughout our tours.
-Every year we held safety training for all our staff.
+Every year we hold safety training for all our staff.

-- We are always aware of the political, natural, weather situation of our country.
+- We are always aware of our country's political, natural, and weather situations.
 We’ve developed security standards to protect our guests and employees.
-We will not go to places where it can be a risk to their safety and security.
+We will not go to places where it can risk their safety and security.

-- We are constantly training our porters, chef, tour guides about safety, security, recycling, and new regulations.
+- We constantly train our porters, chef, and tour guides about safety, security, recycling, and new regulations.

 - Water is the most important resource we need for life.
 It allows us to prepare food, bathe, drink, wash, and clean.
-For this reason s we have a strict policy about water waste and pollution.
+For this reason, we have a strict policy about water waste and pollution.

 - Peru is one of the most biodiverse countries globally, and it is our responsibility to protect them by minimizing water, garbage, and air pollution.

 - We are committed to achieving excellence in all our operations.
-Our goal is to become a leading company in environmental protection and supporting local communities.
+Our goal is to become a leading environmental protection company and support local communities.